Met Office: is a heatwave on the horizon for Liverpool in July 2022?

 What is the Met Office weather forecast for the rest of this week?

+- Monday, 11 July: cloudy changing to sunny intervals by the afternoon - highs of 26℃

-- Tuesday, 5 July: sunny with warm temperatures until the evening, cloudy with sunny intervals for the remainder of the day, grey clouds late at night - highs of 17℃
+- Tuesday, 12 July: cloudy changing to sunny intervals by the afternoon - highs of 22℃

-- Wednesday, 6 July: overcast weather with grey clouds throughout most of the day, is expected to remain dry with no rainfall - highs of 18℃
+- Wednesday, 13 July: cloudy changing to sunny intervals by lunchtime - highs of 18℃

-- Thursday, 7 July: overcast weather throughout the day, expected to be dry with no rainfall - highs of 17℃
+- Thursday, 14 July: sunny intervals changing to cloudy skies by afternoon - highs of 17℃

-- Friday, 8 July: overcast weather throughout a majority of the day, a sunny spell later in the evening - highs of 17℃
+- Friday, 15 July: light rain changing to cloudy by late morning - highs of 20℃

-- Sunday, 10 July: sunny intervals throughout the day with warming temperatures, changing to partly cloudy skies by night time - highs of 17℃
+- Sunday, 17 July: sunny intervals changing to cloudy skies by late morning - highs of 24℃

 What is the long range weather forecast for the UK?